CloudLabsAI-Azure/apim-lab/apim-lab/2-developer-portal/developer-portal-2-1-publishing.md

 The Azure API Management Developer Portal uses role-based access control (RBAC).
 After creating the Azure API Management instance, you need to first **access the Developer Portal using the admin role**, which will trigger its activation.

-- Back in the Azure Portal Navigate to the Azure API Management instance, and locate the 'Developer Portal' section in the left-hand resource menu.
-Click to open the Developer Portal.
+- In the Azure Portal, Navigate to the Azure API Management instance, and locate the Developer Portal in overview section.
+Click to open the **Developer Portal**.

   ![APIM Developer Portal](media/01.png)

   ![APIM Developer Portal Admin Launch](media/02.png)

 - You can now proceed with publishing the Developer Portal to allow anonymous and authenticated roles.
-Back in the Azure Portal, locate **Developer Portal** in the left-hand resource menu, then click on **Portal overview**.
-Press the **Publish** button and confirm with **Yes** in the popup.
+Back in the Azure Portal, locate **Developer Portal** in the left-hand resource menu, then click on **Portal overview (1)**.
+Press the **Publish (2)** button and confirm with **Yes** in the popup.
 The portal will then be available for users to access.

   ![APIM Developer Portal Publish](media/03.png)